qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 find by looking for blocks without a [successor](https://releases.llvm.org/13.0.1/docs/ProgrammersManual.html#iterating-over-predecessors-successors-of-blocks).

-The following functions are can be used to record the program output:
+The following functions can be used to record the program output:

 | Function                            | Signature             | Description                                                                                                                                                                                                                                                 |
 | :---------------------------------- | :-------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |